EfeMefePasa/my-first-repository/README.md

-# my-first-repository
+# About my first project on GitHub

-This is my first project on GitHub
+I just uploaded a Python file where a convolutional Neural Network was trained on the MNIST dataset